 TWO EXCITING FREE CLASS OFFERINGS FOR THOSE THAT ARE HIRED TO WORK AT SOUTHEAST COLORADO HOSPITAL DISTRICT and LONG TERM CARE CENTER OR WALSH HEALTHCARE.

-The next set of classes for certified nursing assistant will be July 29 - August 16th of 2019, with classroom instruction in our nursing assistant program including basic nursing skills, anatomy and physiology, nutrition and infection control.
+The next set of classes for certified nursing assistant will be in 2019, with classroom instruction in our nursing assistant program including basic nursing skills, anatomy and physiology, nutrition and infection control.
 Students also gain hands-on-experience during clinical activities in our skills lab.
 You must pass a background check, a drug screen and you must be 16 years old to apply and the deadline to register for these classes is at 5 PM July 19th.

 A certified nursing assistant is on the front lines of patient/resident care.
 The nursing assistant position is certainly one of the most vital to daily operations for the nursing care facility, your compassion and skill in patient/resident care will help minimize the stress of those who are sick or unable to care for themselves.